-Kateřina Marková is a PhD Level Researcher at the Centre for Ethics as a Study in Human Value (CE) at the University of Pardubice.
-The working title of her dissertation is “Hyper-evil or Hyper-good?
-An Analysis of Ethical Challenges Exposed in Vulnerable Communities through Hyper-personalization of Digital Content”.
+Kateřina Marková is a PhD-level researcher at the Center for Environmental and Technology Ethics – Prague (CETE-P) and a PhD candidate at the Centre for Ethics as a Study in Human Value (CE) at the University of Pardubice.
+The working title of her dissertation is "Hyper-evil or Hyper-good?
+An Analysis of Ethical Challenges Exposed in Vulnerable Communities through Hyper-personalization of Digital Content".
 In her project, she examines the impact of digital content – curated through algorithms guided by the principle of profitability – on the autonomy of the members of vulnerable communities and the communities themselves.
-Drawing on theories, models, and methods from philosophy, ethics, and human-computer interaction, her research combines philosophical reflections with a qualitative exploration, which is well-suited to uncover experiences specific to the individuals’ contexts.
-Her project is supervised by Juraj Hvorecký (CETE-P) and Ondřej Beran (CE) and she conducts her research under the grant Human-centered AI for a Sustainable and Adaptive Society (HumanAId).
+She conducts her research under the grant Human-centered AI for a Sustainable and Adaptive Society (HumanAId) and with the supervision of Juraj Hvorecký (CETE-P) and Ondřej Beran (CE).

 Kateřina holds an MA in Multimedia from the Faculty of Engineering at the University of Porto, Portugal.
 She has over 15 years of working experience as a design professional in the tech industry.
 Her prior research focused on the impact of our day-to-day data management decisions on the world and the people around us after we die from the ethical, ecological, and economic perspectives.